TutonC/TutonC/README.md

 # 👋 Hey there, I'm Tuton!

 Welcome to my little corner of GitHub!
-I’m passionate about learning new technologies, building projects, and growing as a developer.
+I’m passionate about learning new technologies, building projects, and growing together.

 🚀 What you'll find here:
 - 🔧 Projects I’m working on